henryjandrews/SQEDemonstrationChallengeAPIProject/README.md

 6. Code modularity

-#### Excercise
+#### Exercise
 1. Review the spec in the root directory, PizzaAPIReferenceDoc.
-API endpoints for this excercise can be found here https://my-json-server.typicode.com/sa2225/demo/
+API endpoints for this exercise can be found here https://my-json-server.typicode.com/sa2225/demo/
 2. In the Read me file, write up all of the test cases you think are necessary to test the endpoints defined in the provided spec.
 3. Code up a few examples of